 Our innovative program inspires early adolescent girls to excel as environmental scientists and stewards of New York City’s precious natural resources.
 We take middle school students on outdoor adventures in parks and along waterways after school and during the summer.
-Whether bird-watching, canoeing, conducting science projects or doing service, CityParks Green Girls Empowered by ING develop a new understanding of natural ecosystems for girls, discover how they can create positive change within their environment, and learn about future careers in the sciences.
+Whether bird-watching, canoeing, conducting science projects or doing service, CityParks Green Girls develop a new understanding of natural ecosystems for girls, discover how they can create positive change within their environment, and learn about future careers in the sciences.

 For 6th to 8th grade students across New York City

-Fall: Week of September 25 – Week of January 15, 2023
+Fall: Week of September 26th, 2023 – Week of December 21st, 2023

 Monday – Thursday, 3pm-6pm